Slot machine payback: the real odds

 What are the real odds on a slot machine?

-Why are penny slots the worst?
+Why are low-denomination slots the worst?

-Which casinos have the loosest slots?
+Which state has the loosest slots?

 Does higher payback mean I'll win?